maniceet/NSE-Options-Scrapper/README.md

 # NSE Options Scrapper

 The python script will enable you to download Options data for all derivative stocks on NSE.
 It checks the present underlying value and for a call option gets the Last Traded price of the Strike Price higher than Underlying Value

+## Updates
+Dependencies on csv files has been removed, the script downloads csv online while it is running and gets the stocsk and lot sizes automatically.
+Dependency on nsepy package has also been removed.

 ## Getting Started